jssql1234/docs-sqlacc/docs/usage/gst-and-sst/gst.md

     3. Drag the patch filename **DELETE_SLIV_OnBeforerSave_2016.08.08**.
     4. Click **Execute**.

-***Last Customisation Update : 13 Sep 2016***
+***Last Customization Update : 13 Sep 2016***

 - Margin Scheme options added in Maintain Project.
-It is allow to determine the car sold using GST margin scheme or GST standard calculation.
+It is allowed to determine the car sold using GST margin scheme or GST standard calculation.
 - Run the **SQL Accounting Diagnosis - DB Patch** and apply the patch files can be download from [This Link here](http://www.sql.com.my/document/Patch-MarginScheme-20160913.zip)

     1. Select the database file (eg.ACC-XXXXX.FDB).